 Both OLTP and OLAP systems are valuable for data processing.
 OLTP helps process day-to-day transactions, and OLAP helps analyze this data for business intelligence.
 Depending on the usage and requirements, you might benefit from an OLTP, an OLAP, or both.

 For example, businesses that deal with high volumes of transactions every day need a more robust OLTP system.
 Similarly, businesses that depend on analyzing large amounts of data need to build better OLAP systems.

-Determine your business requirements and choose the right technology to empower your business decisions with OLTP and OLAP systems.
+Determine your business requirements and choose the right technology to be processing data and empower your business decisions with OLTP and OLAP systems.

-Learn how our tools help non-technical users to do drag-and-drop analysis on their own and create rich OLAP on their data warehouse.
+Learn how our tools help non-technical users to the complex data analysis do drag-and-drop analysis on their own and create rich OLAP on their data warehouse.